jasonzenarosa/adventure-game-engine/README.md

-# cyoa-engine
+# adventure-game-engine
 ## Introduction
-The Choose Your Own Adventure Engine is a framework designed to streamline the creation of choose-your-own-adventure games.
+The Adventure Game Engine is a framework designed to streamline the creation of choose-your-own-adventure games.
 Creating this framework allowed me to practice utilizing classes, files, and linked lists, while demonstrating principles of object-oriented programming.
 The CYOA Engine was written entirely using vanilla Python 3.9.

 ## Making a CYOA Game